 Fear Of The Unknown: What Is The Outcome Going To Be?

-To illustrate the problem, I generally use the following analogy to explain why it is impossible to predict an outcome in any given case.
+To illustrate the problem, and to explain why neither I nor anyone else can answer this question, I use the following analogy to explain why it is impossible to predict an outcome in any given case.
 Pretend that, instead of a legal problem, you have a health problem like a serious illness or disease.
-Pretend that, instead of seeking help from a lawyer, you seek help from a health care provider, like a medical doctor.
 During the first visit with the doctor, you tell the doctor what happened, when you first began having symptoms, what your symptoms are, and other facts about your medical history.
 The doctor asks you some questions like “have you had any fever,” or “have you experienced any dizziness or nausea?”
 You answer truthfully.
 Before the doctor orders any diagnostic procedures, before any lab work has been completed, before any results have been returned, before any prescriptions have been written, and before any therapy, drugs, surgery, or other treatment has been prescribed, pretend that you ask the doctor, “what is the outcome going to be?”

-The doctor’s answer will be something like this:
+The doctor’s answer will probably be something like this:

-Despite my inability to predict an outcome with absolute certainty for the reasons listed above, what I can do, and what I will do, is predict a range of possible outcomes based on my experience in similar cases, together with my knowledge of similar cases handled by other lawyers.
+Despite my inability to predict an outcome, what I can do, and what I will do, is predict a range of possible outcomes based on my experience in similar cases, together with my knowledge of similar cases handled by other lawyers.
 My nature is to make every effort to exceed my clients’ expectations.
 My goal is to “under-promise and over-deliver.”
 I go to great lengths to avoid disappointing a client by over-promising and under-delivering.
 Based on the feedback I receive and the reviews posted on various sites, my clients seem to appreciate this approach.